-[See Safety Transfers/Assignments on page, Dating Violence, Discrimination, Harassment, and Retaliation on page, Hazing on page, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments on page Error!
+Bookmark not defined., Dating Violence, Discrimination, Harassment, and Retaliation on page 42, Hazing on page 57, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]